selfage/cli/README.md

 Note that `--debug` doesn't guarantee stack traces will be mapped to TypeScript source code.
 You could consider using `source-map-support` package.
 For Node environment, you can `import 'source-map-support/register';` in your main file.
 For browser environment, referring to its [browser support](https://github.com/evanw/node-source-map-support#browser-support).
 Importing `source-map-support/register` for browser environment will bloat your final JS file size by 20+ KiB, because browserifying and uglifying will produce a ton of source map codes just for `source-map-support/register`.

+See [this answer](https://stackoverflow.com/questions/38906359/create-a-global-variable-in-typescript/67040805#67040805) for how to properly create and use environment file with the help of `globalThis`.

-## Run
+## Build web pages

+See `@selfage/web_page_handler` for detailed explanation of the generated files based on the config file, and how to serve those files on a web server.

 ```
-$ selfage run -h
+$ selfage bwp -h
-Usage: selfage run [options] <file>
+Usage: selfage buildWebPages|bwp [options] <rootDir>

-Compile and run the specified file.
-The file type can be neglected and is always fixed as '.ts'.
-Pass through arguments to the executable file after --.
+Compile, browserify, and uglify TypeScript files into JavaScript and HTML files, based on <rootDir>/web_page_mapping_config.json.

 Options:
+  -e, --environment-file <environmentFile>  An extra TypeScript file to be browserified & uglified together with the source file.
+Typically such file contains global variables for a particular
+                                            environment such as PROD or DEV, and it's not imported by the source file but assumed to be present at runtime.
+  --debug                                   Include inline source map and inline source.
   -h, --help                                display help for command
 ```

+See [this answer](https://stackoverflow.com/questions/38906359/create-a-global-variable-in-typescript/67040805#67040805) for how to properly create and use environment file with the help of `globalThis`.

 ## Format